FacilMap/facilmap/docs/src/users/views/README.md

 To save a view, you must have the map open through its [admin link](../collaborative/#urls).
 In the [toolbox](../ui/#toolbox), click “Views” and then “Save current view”.

 The view will persist the section of the map that you are currently viewing and the [map style](../layers/) (base layers and overlays) that is currently active.
-If a [filter](../filter) is currently active, you have the option to include that filter as part of the view or not.
+If some types of [POIs](../pois/) are currently loaded, you can include those in the view by checking the checkbox.
+If a [filter](../filter/) is currently active, there is another checkbox to include that filter as part of the view or not.

 Saving a view does not directly affect any other users who are looking at the map.
 Views have to be manually opened, or, in case of the [default view](#default-view), are opened when the user initially opens a map.